dcbaker/cython/docs/src/tutorial/cython_tutorial.rst

 The cythonize version of ``primes_python`` is 2 times faster than the Python one, without changing a single line of code.
-The Cython version is 13 times faster than the Python version!
+The Cython0 version is 13 times faster than the Python version!
 What could explain this?

 Multiple things:
  * In this program, very little computation happen at each line.